alli2026/NotificationSystem/README.md

 4. Click Run in your IDE.

 The console should print these messages:
-Sending Email: This is an email notification, Notification medium changed,Sending SMS: This is an SMS notification,Message Log: This is an email notification, This is an SMS notification.
+"Sending Email: This is an email notification", "Notification medium changed", "Sending SMS: This is an SMS notification", "Message Log: This is an email notification", "This is an SMS notification"

 5. Download a copy of the folder: P5TheWhatsAppMaintenanceEnhancement.
 6. Open the folder: P5TheWhatsAppMaintenanceEnhancement